Embodied Knowledge Workshop 2026

 What you need

 The practice happens in person in a dance studio at ESKUS.
 Come with comfortable clothes to move.
 All materials for activities are provided.
 Short supporting readings in English will be given, along with prompts for reflection.
-Personal notebooks are provided at the beginning and used as active tools throughout the sessions.
+Personal notebooks are provided at the beginning and used throughout the sessions.
 Tea will be offered.

 Who can join?